- Patient interactions and experiences at hospitals influence HCAHPS Survey scores, which affect Medicare payments.

 3. Palliate pain: improving communication to escalate requests

 The longer patients are in pain, the unhappier they’ll be.
-Yet communication problems can cause many delays to alleviating pain.
+Yet communication problems can cause many delays in alleviating pain.
 An important first step is to help minimize the communication delay to ensure that the patient receives a fast response to their nurse call request.
 A good clinical communication system will automatically route alerts to the primary nurse or escalate the request to another clinician if the primary nurse is unavailable.

 An existing order in the patient’s chart allows the nurse to administer pain relief right away.
 But if no order exists, the nurse must consult with the patient’s physician.
 An efficient communication system helps the nurse locate the physician quickly via an online enterprise directory and on-call schedules, and then use secure messaging to send the request for additional/new pain medication.
 The physician can either enter an order immediately or call the nurse for more information, alleviating patient pain quickly.